nomilous/learning-things/01/README.md

 ### Rack and Sinatra

-This [commit](https://github.com/nomilous/learning-things/commit/ccc0630b82340c49e3f1dfd6da9bc9c381903add) shows all the changes necessary to get rack and sinatra to serve a we page.
+This [commit](https://github.com/nomilous/learning-things/commit/ccc0630b82340c49e3f1dfd6da9bc9c381903add) shows all the changes necessary to get rack and sinatra to serve a web page.

 New gems were added to the Gemfile, so it was necessary to run bundle before starting the app, as follows: